 Run-Time errors are ones that crash your programme.
 The programme itself generally starts up OK.
 It's when you try to do something that the error surfaces.
 A common Run-Time error is trying to divide by zero.
 In the code below, we're trying to do just that:

-The programme itself reports no problems when it is started up, and there's no coloured wavy lines.
-When we click the button, however, we get the following error message: (Visual Studio 2012/13 will have a plainer error message; Community 2017 will have a small calloutbox.)
+The program itself reports no problems when it is started up, and there are no coloured wavy lines.
+When we click the button, however, we get the following error message:

 Had we left this in a real programme, it would just crash altogether ("bug out").
 But if you see any error message like this one, it's usually a Run-Time error.